Which amber countries will let in British holidaymakers?

 While the latest update of the UK’s travel traffic light system added a few holiday options to the mix, with the Balearic Islands, Malta and Madeira all upgraded to the green list, the majority of the world’s countries remain stuck on amber.

-Although recreational international travel became legal again on 17 May, the government is only currently advising holidaymakers visit the destinations it has designated as “green” - a scant collection of just 27 countries and territories.
+Although recreational international travel became legal again on 17 May, holidays were previously only enticing to destinations the government designated as “green” - a scant collection of just 27 countries and territories, which came with the lightest restrictions for travellers arriving back in the UK.

-Most places are on the amber list instead, prompting harsher restrictions for returning travellers.
-Those travelling to amber countries for leisure purposes aren’t breaking any laws, but they are contravening the prime minister’s guidance that “you should not be going to an ‘amber list’ country except for some extreme circumstance, such as the serious illness of a family member.
-You should not be going to an ‘amber list’ country on holiday.”
+Most places are on the amber list, prompting harsher restrictions for returning travellers.
+However, from 19 July, fully vaccinated Brits and those under 18 can swerve quarantine when returning from amber countries.

-But even if you were to ignore this warning, would an amber country let you in?
+But now that travel is opening up further, will an amber country let you in?
 Here’s what we know so far.

 Am I legally allowed to travel to an amber country on holiday?

 Yes – at least, from the British side of things.
-While the government is advising against holidaying in any country not on the green list, recreational international travel is no longer illegal in the UK.
+While the government previously advised against holidaying in any country not on the green list, recreational international travel is no longer illegal in the UK.
 Guidance is not the same as law.
-The Department for Transport has advised travellers that they “should not be travelling to ‘amber’ and ‘red’ countries for leisure”, but there are no fines or penalties issued for going against this advice.

 However, the destination you’re planning on travelling to will have its own rules regarding who can enter the country.
 The “amber list” only refers to the restrictions travellers face when they’re entering the UK – the classification has no bearing on the outbound travel requirements.
 Your destination might need proof that your trip is “essential”, or may only be letting in its own citizens or residents at present: check the latest entry regulations on the Foreign Office (FCDO) destination pages.